 In 2010, the CDC released a report on foodborne illness.
-It concluded that 1 in 6 Americans get sick every year from microbes and chemicals in food, caused by a lack of oversight in food production, manufacturing, and transport.
+The CDC concluded that 1 in 6 Americans get sick every year from microbes and chemicals in food caused by a lack of oversight in food production, manufacturing, pharmacy, and transport.
 These findings spurred the passing of the Food Safety and Manufacturing Act (FSMA) in 2011, which mandated the use of certified electronic temperature monitoring in food manufacturing.
 In order to become “certified” temperature monitoring systems must be evaluated for quality.
 Therma simplifies this process and makes it easy to comply with federal regulations by offering NIST Certification for all its products.

-The FDA requires the use of electronic temperature monitoring devices as part of its regulations.
+The FDA regulation requires the use of electronic temperature monitoring devices as part of its regulations.
 Additionally, the FDA mandates operators produce six months of temperature logs during an inspection.
 They require this to prove that temperature abuse has not occurred in the handling of products.
 Records are essential because temperature abuse is one of the five primary factors in contamination outbreaks.

 Current ordinances require twice-daily inspections of cold storage areas.
-Remote monitoring systems, like Therma, offer a new way to comply with regulations through continuous temperature and humidity recording and temperature change alerts.
+Remote monitoring systems, like Therma°, offer a new way to comply with regulations through continuous temperature and humidity recording and temperature change alerts.

 For more information about how the types of sensors in the market or the importance of software, check out our article on how restaurants evaluate temperature monitoring systems.